chreden/trview/README.md

 # trview

-trview is a level visualiser for Tomb Raider 1, 2, 3 and The Last Revelation made with speedrunning in mind.
+trview is a level visualiser for Tomb Raider 1 - 5 made with speedrunning in mind.
 This program is useful to quickly check how the rooms are laid out, see the triggers present on them and analyse route possibilities.

 ![Screenshot](https://i.imgur.com/irC0Udm.png)